 Ventilation panels keep kids cool and cup holders are convenient for long car rides.
 Safety features include energy-absorbing foam, side impact protection and an all-steel frame.
 Plus, parts of the seat at machine washable.

 Rotating car seats, also called swiveling car seats, are typically used from infancy through about 40 pounds.
 Some models offer extended use up to about 50 pounds.
-If you're wondering how many years that gets you, preschoolers are typically around 40 pounds—so you should be able to get a solid four to five years out of these brilliant models.
+If you're wondering how many years that gets you, preschoolers are typically around 40 pounds.
+That means you should be able to get a solid four to five years out of these brilliant models.

 If you're looking for a one-and-done model, rotating car seats are definitely worth the price.
-They're often less expensive than buying two separate car seats at different stages of growth, and make it easier to put a single seat in the car and move on with life.
+They're often less expensive than buying two separate car seats at different stages of growth.
+Plus, these make it easier to put a single seat in the car and move on with life.
 Trust us, you'll have plenty of other things to shop for along the way.

-"Rotating car seats have more advantages than disadvantages, and there is something for everyone," says Amador.
-"A car seat is an investment that is meant to save a child’s life in the event of a car accident.
-If it costs $300 or $600, it's still a bargain for the job they do and for the convenience that they delivered when compared to other baby gear."
+"Rotating car seats have lots of advantages and there is something for everyone," says Amador.
+"Invest in a car seat that is meant to save a child’s life in the event of a car accident.
+If it costs $300 or $600, it's still a bargain for the job it does."